BlackRock, others in talks on money market compromise

 COSTLY FIGHT

-Still, companies would rather settle the dispute than have the debate drag on and annoy fund investors.
+Still, companies would prefer to settle the dispute rather than have the debate drag on and annoy fund investors.
 "It's like settling a lawsuit," he said.
 "You're probably going to win, but it's going to be a costly fight."

 Representatives from most of the 10 largest money fund managers attended the talks on Friday, reflecting a broader group of top firms than in similar meetings held in May, the person involved in the process said.
 In May, BlackRock, Vanguard Group and others sought a compromise, but Fidelity did not participate in those efforts.